Maryland's Designated Uses for Surface Waters

 to view these maps.

 Maryland has recently evaluated and identified the existing use for several streams that are different than the currently specified designated uses for those streams as listed in COMAR 26.08.02.08.
 Using data collected after November 28, 1975, Maryland found that these streams supported cold water obligate species and water temperatures cooler than what their currently specified designated use requires.
-These formally recognized existing uses are described in “Existing Use Determination and Rationale” documents that underwent public review with the 2019 Triennial Review of Water Quality Standards and which are provided on the Existing Use Determinations webpage to access the existing use determination and rationale documents.
+These formally recognized existing uses are described in “Existing Use Determination and Rationale” documents that underwent public review with the 2019 Triennial Review of Water Quality Standards and were approved by EPA.
+Please refer to our Existing Use Determinations webpage to access the existing use determination and rationale documents.

 In certain water bodies, the currently designated use class may not accurately reflect the existing use of a water body.
 In these cases, MDE may pursue use redesignation to better characterize and protect the existing use.
 One such example may occur when a currently designated Use Class I (warmwater) stream has documented coldwater obligate species (e.g. brook trout, Tallaperla sp.) and meets the Class III water temperature.
 In this scenario, the Department will determine if the use class should be updated to Use Class III (coldwater).
 If the reclassification is supported by applicable data, MDE will propose the use redesignation during the next Triennial Review.
 Since 2019, when this type of evaluation occurs, MDE documents the evaluation in an “Existing Use Determination and Rationale” document and specifies that it recommends the change of use class.
 The existing use determination documents can be found on the Existing Use Determinations webpage.

-Please direct questions or comments concerning Maryland's Water Quality Standards to Matthew Stover at email@example.com or 410-537-3611.
+Please direct questions or comments concerning Maryland's Water Quality Standards to Melinda Cutler at email@example.com.